Thank God the first hour is over and I don't have to talk about Hillary Clinton anymore.

 Great to be with you, Rush Limbaugh.

-Talent on loan from God.
+On loan from God.

-And uh the Ditto Cam is on.
+And the Ditto Cam is on.

-Okay, Ditto Cam's on the feed is uh is on its way to you.
+Is on its way to you.

-We've got a whole section of testimonial emails from satisfied podcasters uh uh uh on the website at Rush Limbaugh.com and it's very easy, folks.
+We've got a whole section of testimonial emails from satisfied podcasters on the website at rushlimbaugh.com.

-You go get the 24-7 Center Software, Media Center Software, download it and install it, Mac or Windows.
+You go get the 24-7 Center software, Media Center software, download it and install it, Mac or Windows.

 And once you install it, open it, run it.